 Each year we are proud to run a highly successful work experience scheme at Daresbury Laboratory.
 As part of this scheme we offer one week placements between April and August for Year 10, 11, 12 and 13 students.
 On occasion we can offer two week placements dependent on supervisor availability and the nature of the project work undertaken.

-The application process for summer 2018 placements is now open.
+The application process for summer 2018 placements is now closed.

 If you have any queries about work experience, please do not hesitate to email us.

 |Date applicable||What the deadline is for|